Up & Coming

 Bonnie Hudspeth

-Bonnie Hudspeth (she/her) is an organizational developer, community builder, and independent consultant with Firebrand Cooperative based in Vermont.
-As an experienced facilitator, community organizer, and project manager, she brings over two decades of experience in the co-operative and non-profit sectors.
-She serves as Board President for the Cooperative Fund of the Northeast, advancing community-based, cooperative, and democratically owned or managed enterprises across the Northeastern United States.
-For more than a decade, she led Co-operative Development for the Neighboring Food Co-operative Association, supporting the shared learning, innovation, and success of more than 45 food co-ops and startup initiatives across the New England and New York
+Bonnie Hudspeth is an Independent Consultant with Firebrand Cooperative.
+As an experienced community organizer, facilitator, and project manager, she brings over two decades of experience in the cooperative and non-profit sectors.
+She specializes in leadership, organizational, and systems development.
+She serves as Vice President for the Cooperative Fund of the Northeast, advancing community-based, cooperative, and democratically owned or managed enterprises across the Northeastern United States.
+For more than a decade, she led Co-operative Development for the Neighboring Food Co-operative Association, supporting the shared learning, innovation, and success of more than 45 food co-ops and startup initiatives across the Northeast.
+Prior to that, she was the project manager leading all pre-operational and membership development and fundraising to open Monadnock Food Co-op (2013) in Keene, New Hampshire.
+She’s all about cooperatives, mutual aid, and community ownership of all the essential things we need to thrive.

 Speaker